-xii.
-Any policy issued by the state government has to be adopted by the DISCOM as per the terms and conditions or regulations formulated by the appropriate Commission at the state level it is the state ERC.
-No specific orders / regulations are issued by the Commission relating to the banking facility during the non-agreement period.
+xvi.
+Any policy issued by the state government has to be adopted by the DISCOM as per the terms and conditions or regulations formulated by the appropriate Commission that is in the state level it is the state ERC.
+But there are no specific orders / regulations issued by the Commission for affecting the banking facility during the non-agreement period.
 Hence, the TSPP-2015 policy cannot be adopted by TSSPDCL without any specific directions or orders from the Commission.
-Therefore, TSSPDCL could not act as per the aforesaid clause and have acted as per the existing regulation which does not speak about the deemed banked energy for the period from the date of synchronization to the date of open access approval.
+Therefore, TSSPDCL could not act as per the aforesaid clause and acted as per the existing regulation which does not speak about the deemed banked energy for the period from the date of synchronization to the date of open access approval.

-xiii.
+xvii.
 Further, the definition of banking of energy as per Regulation No. 2 of 2014 reads as follows.